This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 5. Velocity CHB-R2101 Exercise Recumbent Bike

-The Velocity recumbent bike is an affordable exercise equipment ideal for people who want to get fit without spending a fortune.
+The Velocity recumbent bike is a piece of affordable exercise equipment ideal for people who want to get fit without spending a fortune.
 The low price notwithstanding, you’ll still get decent quality and performance out of this bike.

 It has a console display that tracks time, speed, distance, calories, and hand pulse.
 To vary your workouts, you can choose from 8 levels of resistance.
 When it comes to design, the foot pedals have adjustable straps to make pedaling easier.
 And finally, the powder-coated finish provides visual appeal and protection.